fnayre/fnayre.github.io/_posts/2018-11-29-typing-optics-4.md

 newtype Const r a = Const { getConst :: r }
 ```

 In other words, `Const` holds a value of type `r` but from the perspective of the type system it is both an `r` and an `a`.
-In TypeScript we could achieve a similar thing by using intersection types.
-So I'll be using the following definition
+In TypeScript we could achieve a similar thing by using an intersection type:

 ```ts
 type Const<R, A> = R & A;